ksgwxfan/climate-parser/README.md

 for MONTH in [month for v in clmt_vars_months["prcp"] if v >= 12 for month in clmt_vars_months["prcp"][v]]: print(MONTH.month,"-",MONTH.year)
 ```

-As you can tell, that is quite a mouthful to type.
+As you can tell, that is quite a keyboard-full to type.
 So, like mentioned above, some functions are included to help assist the user.
 [&#8679; back to Contents](#contents)

 ### Sample Scripts